 South Tees Development Corporation was established by Tees Valley Combined Authority and is part of their overall group structure.

 South Tees Site Company is a Government controlled organisation who is responsible for the safety, security and upkeep of the former SSI Site.
-South Tees Developments Limited is a wholly owned subsidiary of South Tees Development Corporation.

 Details of the Income and Expenditure with these organisations is set out below:-